dariianity/StS-Ukrainian/README.md

-# StS-Ukrainian - Slay the Spire Ukrainian Tranlation
+# StS-Ukrainian - Slay the Spire Ukrainian Translation
 ## Translation guidelines
 Guidelines can be found in [TRANSLATOR_README.md](TRANSLATOR_README.md).
 Refer to the original files found in [eng/](eng/) to help translate the game.
 The Ukrainian translations are in [ukr/](ukr/).